 Surrender Penalties On Withdrawals

-Be skeptical when an insurance agent recommends a deferred annuity as a safe way to save for retirement in a volatile market like we’re in right now.
-The Dow just had its lowest drop in two years so agents may use this kind of volatility when pitching deferred annuities.
-In reality fixed indexed annuities and other deferred annuities are long-term, complex insurance policies which require you to lose control over your investment and some contracts may earn little to no interest.
-If you try to exit the annuity contract, you may be penalized by a surrender or withdrawal charge in the first 10 or more years of the policy.
-Evans Law Firm, Inc. generally recommends against deferred annuities for older consumers because of these very characteristics; deferred annuities are expensive and complicated and tie up a senior’s money for years.
-Agent tactics for selling deferred annuities to older persons may be aggressive.
+Deferred annuities are long-term insurance contracts which require you to lose control over your investment, and some annuities may earn little to no interest.
+If you try to exit the annuity contract, you will be penalized Evans Law Firm, Inc. generally recommends against deferred annuities for older consumers because of these very characteristics; deferred annuities are expensive and complicated and tie up a senior’s money for years.
+As an industry saying goes, “Annuities are sold, not bought.”
+Don’t be one of the people who gets sold.
+Agent tactics for selling deferred annuities to older persons may be aggressive and agents may try to rush a senior into a transaction or fail to provide all the information necessary to understand how a policy works.
 Unsuitable policies and deceptive or aggressive sales tactics may also violate legal protections for older consumers in particular.
 Cal.
 Weld. & Inst.
 Code § 15610.30 (definition of financial elder abuse); Cal.
 Ins. § 790 et seq.
 (Unfair Insurance Practices Act).
 Senior victims may sue for damages and other relief including awards of attorneys’ fees and expenses for bringing your case.
 Cal.
 Welf. & Inst.
 Code § 15657.5.
-If you are over 60, live in Sonoma or elsewhere in the Bay Area or throughout the State of California and own a deferred annuity, call us today at 415-441-8669 (or toll free at 1-888-50EVANS) for a free review of your policy.
+If you are over 60, live in Sonoma County or elsewhere in California and own a deferred annuity, call us today at 415-441-8669 (or toll free at 1-888-50EVANS) for a free review of your policy.

-Three features of deferred annuities are main drawbacks of these contracts for seniors:
+Three features of deferred annuities that should be of particular concern for seniors especially are:

 - Surrender Penalties.
-Carriers impose surrender (or withdrawal) charges on withdrawals prior to annuitization.
-Surrender periods may last seven to ten years and start at 7-10% (and sometimes more).
-As an example, if your annuity charges a 7% penalty for withdrawals, and you need your money back from a $200,000 annuity, it’s going to cost you $14,000 ($200,000 x 7% = $14,000) to get your own money back.
+A surrender charge is a fee assessed withdrawals prior to annuitization.
+Typical surrender periods last seven to ten years and typical surrender charges start at 7-10% (and sometimes more) and falls by 1% per year.
+As an example, if your annuity charges a 7% penalty for year one withdrawals, if after two years, you need your money back from a $200,000 annuity, it’s going to cost you $10,000 ($200,000 x 5% = $10,000) to get your own money back.

-- 3. Sales Commissions And Deferred annuities, such as fixed indexed annuities, pay high commissions — often 8% or higher of the total amount.
-If you were sold a $200,000 annuity, the salesperson might take home $16,000 up front.
+- 2. Sales Commissions And Annuities pay high commissions — often 7% or higher of the total amount.
+So if a client was sold a $200,000 annuity, the salesperson might take home $14,000 up front.
 Needless to say, there’s not a lot of incentive for him to put you in a low-cost index fund.
 Annual contract fees can also be high According to a recent Investment Company Institute (“ICI”) study, the simple average expense ratio (includes investment management and transaction fees) of equity mutual funds was 1.28 percent in 2016.
 Conversely, annuity fees can run in the range of 2.5 percent to 3 percent a year.

 - Caps On Performance.
 Annuity providers determine a “cap rate,” an interest rate that limits the growth of an indexed annuity.
 This cap ensures that the annuity provider can meet their obligations and still make a profit on the product.
 But the cap works against the policyholder.
 Even if your chosen index grows at a significant clip your account will be credited in an amount no greater than the cap rate, which can be substantially less than the actual rate of growth in the index.